we-make-websites/wmw-coding-guidelines/javascript-vue-sfc/README.md

 ### [General comments](#general-comments)

-* Add a newline before all comments
+* Add a newline comments, except those starting with `eslint` or `webpack`
+* Comments should begin with a capital letter

 ### [Long form comments](#long-form-comments)